milanajudiya/Face_Emotion_Recognition_/README.md

 data and machines which can work for you.
 It provides data in the form of video, audio, and texts which can be analysed using deep learning algorithms.
-Deep learning backed system not only solves the surveillance issue, but it also removes the human bias from the system, and all information is no longer in the teacher’s brain rather translated in numbers that can be analysed and tracked.
+Deep learning backed system not only solves the surveillance issue, but it also removes the human bias from the system, and all information is no longer in the teacher’s brain rather translated in numbers that can be analysed and tracked.<p>

 # CNN Model